 The Nursery children settled into their new environment during the first half of the Autumn term.
 The topic was ‘Ourselves’.
 This enabled us to get to know the children.
 The children learnt the Nursery routine and became acquainted with the rules.
-The topic for second half of the Autumn term was light and dark.
-We also learnt about the effects of Autumn and celebrated the many wonderful festivals that took place.
+The topic for second half of the Autumn term was Celebrations.
+We also learnt about the effects of Autumn.

 Communication & Language